 Luxlords’ Ball, the: An annual event on the open roof of the Prism’s Tower.

-luxors: Officials empowered by the Chromeria to bring the light of Orholam by almost any means necessary.
-They have at various times pursued paryl drafters and lightsplitter heretics, among others.
+luxors: Magisterial officials empowered by the Chromeria at various points in its history to bring the Light of Orholam by almost any means necessary.
+They have at various times hunted paryl drafters and lightsplitter heretics, among others.
 Their theological rigidity and their prerogative to kill and torture have been hotly debated by followers of Orholam and dissidents alike.

 magister: The term for a teacher of drafting, history, and religion at the Chromeria.
 It always retains its masculine ending: magister, not magister or magistra as appropriate.
 This is a relic from when all teachers were male, female drafters being considered too valuable for teaching.